The New Solo Album from Long John Makkay

 Long John Makkay:

-Yes — I’m planning , touring record stores to promote the vinyl and CDs.
-And a Launch show with the full band is planned for London in May/June 2026.
-With hopefully gigs and festivals shows after that.
+Yes — I’m planning duo shows with Dave Banks, touring record stores to promote the vinyl and CDs.
+Launch shows with a full band are planned for London in 2026.

-The Vinyl album and CD will be available initially only through record stores and at shows.
-You can also pre-order and purchase CDs and vinyl via ljmakkay.com.
+The album will be available initially only through record stores and at shows.
+You can also pre-order and purchase CDs and vinyl via ljmakkay.com or Bandcamp

 LONG JOHN Makkay talks about his His Previous Release Bridges